-Prainage - Test the soil for proper drainage.
+Drainage - Test the soil for proper drainage.
 Your drainage may influence the location and/or the materials that will be used in the rain garden to improve infiltration.
 A simple athome test can be done to test how fast your soil will drain.
 Dig a 1-foot deep hole where you would like to put your garden.
 Fill it with water, and time how long it takes to drain.
 If it takes more than 1 day to drain, you may need to find another location, put 4 inches of washed gravel under the planting soil, or put an under drain in.
-You also can take a soil sample to be tested for excessive acidity
+You also can take a soil sample to be tested for excessive acidity or alkalinity and/or clay, which could indicate poor drainage.
+The University of Maryland Extension Service

-University of Maryland Extension Office - Carroll County
+University of Maryland Extension Office -Carroll County